dineshpinto/awesome-tee-blockchain/README.md

 # Awesome TEE Blockchain

 A curated list of resources for learning about Trusted Execution Environments (TEEs) in the context of blockchains.
-This list includes articles, research papers, code repositories, videos, and more.
+This list includes articles, research papers, tweet threads, code repositories, videos, and more.

 ## What are TEEs?